 <*}}}}}}}}}>< — An interesting article on the area (once called Jingletown) and estuary captures, I think, a good picture of what has taken and continues to take place in Oakland.

 History Note.
-The pier on the Oakland side is a small 40’x60′ and was built in 1973.
+The pier on the Oakland side was fairly small 40’x60′ and was built in 1973.

 Fruitvale Bridge Pier Facts

-Hours: The Oakland Pier was open 24 hours a day; it’s currently closed.
+Hours: The Oakland Pier was open 24 hours a day but now appears to be history.
 The pier on the Alameda said has been closed for many years.

 Facilities: Few!
-There is limited free parking on the streets near each pier.
-There are benches but no restrooms, fish cleaning stations, bait and tackle shops, or food facilities.
+There was limited free parking on the streets near each pier.
+There were benches but no restrooms, fish cleaning stations, bait and tackle shops, or food facilities.

-Handicapped Facilities: None, although the surface is wood planking and the railings are approximately 40 inches high.
+Handicapped Facilities: None, although the surface was wood planking and the railings were approximately 40 inches high.